Facebook

 License information was derived automatically

-Consumer Price Index CPI in Philippines increased to 127.40 points in June from 127.20 points in May of 2025.
+Consumer Price Index CPI in Philippines remained unchanged at 128.50 points in September.
 This dataset provides the latest reported value for - Philippines Consumer Price Index (CPI) - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 Not seeing a result you expected?